The cast of Stranger Things are unsurprisingly talented musicians

 1. Finn Wolfhard (aka Mike Wheeler)

 Yes, everyone knows that the actor who plays Mike is a musician.
-No thanks to his popularity or that he has close links to bands like Weezer (he was in their music video for that cover of Take On Me) and has even performed with Mac Demarco.
+No thanks to his popularity or that he has close links to bands like Weezer (he was in their music video for that cover of Take On Me) and has even performed with Mac DeMarco.

 Photo: Press